Neural-Space/language-understanding-tutorial-hatepolice-twitter-bot/README.md

 Let us get started!

+## Train your model using NeuralSpace NeuraLingo.
+You must first train your hatespeech model so that you can pass this it through the twitter bot.
+Follow our [Colab repository](https://drive.google.com/file/d/1nMVVnfKmddPQISUr4JKPR71HGLYksab9/view?usp=sharing) to easily build and train your model.

 ## Install requirements

 To make the Twitter Bot in Python, we will need to install some packages.
 Let us make a conda environment.
 You can use Python >=3.6.